vederko-p/lecture_1_hw/README.md

 This feature works only for users with active subscribe.
 See the "Check for subscribe status" above to see which user has active subscribe by default.

-To publish new article. visit the following route:
+To publish new article visit the following route:

     /publish_new_article